cakephp/docs/en/views.rst

     Prepend to the block with ``$name``.
 See the section on :ref:`view-blocks` for examples.

-.. php:method:: startIfEmpty($name)

-    Start a block if it is empty.
-All content in the block will be captured and discarded if the block is already defined.

 .. php:method:: assign($name, $content)

     Assign the value of a block.
 This will overwrite any existing content.
 See